 One of marketing whiz Sculley‘s chief contributions?
 Coming up with the phrase “personal digital assistant” to describe what the Newton would actually do for customers.

 The Newton MessagePad launch at the 1993 Macworld Expo proved relatively low-key compared to the 1984 debut of the Macintosh.
 Still, Apple’s new handheld device garnered a fair amount of press.

 Unfortunately, some of this took the form of parodies of the Newton’s technology.
 Its handwriting-recognition software took an especially big hit.
 (It got spoofed in a Doonesbury cartoon and on The Simpsons.)

 In fact, the Newton’s handwriting recognition actually worked impressively well.
-Consider two of its most stunning features (and again, let me remind you this was a quarter-century ago!).
+Consider two of its most stunning features (and again, let me remind you this was three decades ago!).

 First, the Newton could recognize cursive handwriting as well as printed letters.
-Second, while it shipped with a library of 10,000 words it could recognize out of the box, it could learn new words like our iPhones do today.
+Second, while it shipped with a library of 10,000 words it could recognize out of the box, the device could learn new words just as iPhones do today.